Mercury Retrograde: A Change of Mental Perspective

 Mercury is making a series of conjunctions to Eris

 .
 The furthest known planet from our Sun, Eris represents the personality chaos that marks our era in history.
 It's the obsession with not knowing who we are.
-There is a lot of freedom in over-emphasizing that 'you don't know' -- such as being liberated from the need for authenticity.
+There is a lot of freedom in obsessing over not knowing who you are: such as being liberated from the need for authenticity.
 Once you tune into who you are, the next logical step is to stop bullshitting yourself and anyone else.
 Awareness of self implies commitment.
 You can gradually become powerful in that way that you always struggled with not being.
 Mercury is stationing retrograde very close to Eris.
-It's just made a conjunction and over the next five weeks as the retrograde works out (the process is longer than the actual 24 or so days that Mercury's apparent motion is in reverse), there will be two more.
+It's just made a conjunction and over the next five weeks as the retrograde works out (the process is longer than the actual 24 or so days that Mercury's apparent notion is in reverse), there will be two more.
 This is an opportunity to see your issues for what they are, and to assemble the seeming pieces of yourself into a cohesive idea.

 Mercury is close to a conjunction with 1992 QB1